How to Clean And Maintain The Lawn Mower™ 3.0

 Clean blades last longer.
 They’re less likely to chip and warp.
 That means that they cut your hair better, and they cause fewer problems that lead to discomfort.
 If you want the best trim possible, you want to start with a better blade.

 Hopefully, you’re convinced.
 We made you a great trimmer.
-When you use it in tandem with the contents of The Perfect Package 3.0, you’ll have a great manscaping experience.
+When you use it in tandem with the contents of The Perfect Package 3.0, you’ll have a great experience.
 It would be a shame to knock it down because rinsing a waterproof trimmer is too much work.
 In any event, that’s enough learning for today.
 Feel free to check back with us again to see what we can teach you next time.
-For more valuable manscaping info, and to check out our other manscaping goods, head to www.manscaped.com.
+For more valuable grooming info, and to check out our other goodies, head to www.manscaped.com.